Find and fix writing mistakes instantly

 - Present (He, She, It): “Blends“

-Action and state of being words that end in an e follow a slightly different pattern, but the idea is the same.
+Another form of regular action and state of being words that end in an e follow a slightly different pattern, but the idea is the same.
 For example, here’s the conjugation pattern for the word smile.

 - Infinitive: “Smile”

 - Past: “Smiled“

 - Present (He, She, It): “Smiles“